ALEHACKsp/Discord-Token-Grabber-API/README.md

-# Discord Token Grabber api
+# Discord Token Grabber API

  A Discord webhook REST API using Flask to protect Discord webhook URLs to prevent people from abusing it (spamming, deleting etc.).